 Eliza Finch Coffin (1830-1907) was a Quaker civil rights worker for both Black education and equality, as well as women’s suffrage.
-She also worked in the field of prison reform.
+Later in her life, she worked in the field of prison reform.
 Eliza Finch Coffin was born in Chatham, NY and as a young woman came to Lincoln, VA to teach at Springdale School.
 In 1854, she married John Janney, oldest son of the school’s founders, Samuel M. and Elizabeth Janney.
 John died in early 1858 of a chronic illness, possibly tuberculosis.
 In his Memoirs Samuel Janney described the sad circumstances of his son’s death.
 Eliza was now the single parent of two young children, Samuel and Clarissa, who was born a few months after John’s death.

 Eliza stayed close to her in-laws, Samuel and Elizabeth Janney and remained in Lincoln to help manage the Janney & Son store.
 In 1877 Eliza married Edward Rawson, who had come down to Lincoln, Virginia from New York, to teach at Springdale School.
 (Springdale was now a boarding and day school for Quaker boys and girls, managed by Baltimore Yearly Meeting.)